cyberark/epv-api-scripts/Reports/Accounts/README.md

 ## Main capabilities

-Report of all accounts the the platform settings with each accounts
+Create reports for all accessible accounts including properties like Platform IDs, username etc.

 The following properties are **default** outputs and can't be removed from the report:
 - "UserName",